Matsdj/matsdj-shattered-pixel-dungeon/README.md

 Suprise attacks shouldn't work if they are to close to you.
 In other words enemies have short term memory of where you were and wont be suprised if they go through a door after you

 Add an extra row of quickslots

-Instead of gaining no xp when to high level get: xp / (1+excessLevel)

 You can identify items if you've gained 0 xp recently